Caroline Scheiber, PhD Licensed Clinical Psychologist

 With my specialization in psychological assessment, I bring exceptional attention to detail to my approach to testing.
 I provide individualized care to each of my assessment cases because my ultimate goal is to arrive at the truth.
 Each person is complex and unique which is why I never conduct assessments in a vacuum but instead apply a comprehensive approach to testing to honor your individuality and to fully and truly understand your history and capabilities.
 As an expert in psychometrics and measurement, I understand how psychological tests are developed as well as their strengths and weaknesses which helps me get to the bottom of your psychological or neurocognitive functioning.
 The goal is to allow you to achieve to your fullest potential and gain the success in life you deserve.

-I earned a master’s degree in psychology from New York University in New York and came to San Diego California to complete my doctorate degree in clinical psychology at the California School of Professional Psychology.
+I earned a master’s degree in psychology from New York University in New York and came to San Diego California to complete my doctorate degree in clinical psychology at the California School of Professional Psychology in conjunction with Yale University.
 I moved to Denver for my residency at Denver Health Medical Center which was followed by a postdoctoral fellowship at Stanford School of Medicine.
 Throughout my training, I focused on issues pertaining to adults and adolescents, and specialized in the treatment of anxiety, depression, disordered eating, cancer care, and the treatment of individuals with serious medical conditions.
 I worked as an oncology psychologist for the Colorado Blood Cancer Institute for two years prior to starting my private practice.
-In am now in full-time private practice and I also have an appointment at the University of Denver as an adjunct professor where I teach and supervise doctoral students in the psychology program.
+In am now in full-time private practice and I also have an appointment at the University of Denver as an adjunct professor where I teach doctoral students in the psychology program.